Menghuan1918/drawio2go/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser

 > [!IMPORTANT]
-> Please note that there is currently no authentication mechanism for the web version.
-Do not deploy it to the public internet (LLM keys are stored in the browser, but DrawIO tool callbacks are not authenticated, others may be able to obtain DrawIO tool call information)
+> Please note that multi-user web deployment is not yet adapted (although theoretically there should be no issues, it has not been tested)

+## Known Issues

+- [x] In web version, conversations may not be cancellable
+- [x] Some specific errors from drawio tools cannot be captured currently
+- [x] Conversation saving currently has some issues, may cause historical conversation loading exceptions
+- [ ] Some UI display issues exist

-## Known Issues / Upcoming Features
+## Upcoming Features

-- [ ] Support for passing selected elements from canvas to AI in Electron
+- [x] Support for passing selected elements from canvas to AI in Electron
+- [ ] Multi-page drawio support
 - [ ] Full image/file conversation support
-- [ ] Conversation saving currently has some issues, may cause historical conversation loading exceptions
-- [ ] Support for exporting projects to files
-- [ ] In web version, conversations may not be cancellable
 - [ ] Support for custom DrawIO widget URL
 - [ ] Direct export to png/svg
 - [ ] Add more LLM API support
+- [ ] Support for exporting projects to files

 ## Project Structure